-For most patients discharge will be on day two after their operation.
-For example: admission at 7:30am on the 25th day of the month (day 0), have surgery that day, the expected date for discharge home will be the 27th day of the month (day 2).
+For most patients this will be on day two post-op.
+For example; admission at 7:30am on the 25th (day 0), have surgery that day, the expected date for discharge home will be the 27th (day 2).

 You will only be discharged home when you are medically stable and can manage safely.
 There is a range of discharge dates, some patients can be discharged after one night in hospital (day 1), with most people going home within a two or three night stay in hospital.